FortAwesome/react-native-fontawesome/README.md

 of your app, adding all of the icons you'll use in your app's React components.

 Suppose `App.js` initializes my app, including the library.
-For this example, we'll add two individual icons, `faCheckSquare` and `faCoffee`.
+For this example, we'll add two individual icons, `faSquareCheck` and `faMugSaucer`.
 We also add all of the brands in `@fortawesome/free-brands-svg-icons`.
 This example would illustrate the benefits of building a library even more clearly if it involved fifty or a hundred icons, but we'll keep the example brief and leave it to your